Car ownership: MCO

 In the United States, the Manufacturer’s Certificate of Origin (MCO), also known as Manufacturer's Statement of Origin (MSO) is the ownership document issued by the vehicle manufacturer that assigns ownership of a new vehicle to a franchise car dealership until said vehicle is registered and titled.
 This document is similar to the title deed in content, but is to be used among licensed car dealers only.

 Rates of car ownership

 In the developed world, the number of cars per 100 people is generally between 30 and 50, with a few countries (such as Canada and New Zealand) over this.
 In China there are 15 cars per 100 people, and very poor countries such as Somalia have less than one car per thousand people.

 In 2007, the expectation was that the rate of car ownership would be increasing almost everywhere, and rise very rapidly indeed in countries such as China and India.

-About ten years later, however, there is a trend from car ownership towards shared mobility.
+About ten years later, however, there is a trend from car ownership towards shared mobility, as countries try to reduce congestion and pollution caused by traffic in cities.
+For example, in Singapore, due to the Certificate of Entitlement quota system, the growth on the car population in the country has remained at zero percent since 2017.
+As the price of a Certificate of Entitlement fluctuates with market demand, the price of a Cat A certificate (for cars with engines of 1,600cc and below) hit a record high of S$106,000 (US$77,380) in October 2023.
+Additional taxes are also added to the car purchase price depending on the market value of the car when it was imported.
+This has resulted in Singapore being the most expensive place in the world to own a car, and has resulted in car ownership rates dropping to about 33% in 2023, a decrease from 40% in 2013.